SergiuTripon/web-eco-rtb-vcg-lin-log-reg/README.md

 #### Web Economics Assignment - VCG and Logistic Regression

-This is an assigment I completed as part of the Web Economics module (MSc Web Science and Big Data Analytics) I undertook at UCL.
+This is an assigment I completed as part of the Web Economics module (MSc Web Science and Big Data Analytics) which I undertook at UCL.

 Repository contents: